Romano Kristoff: Biography

-He also appeared in some Italian productions made in the Philippines, such as the Vietnam war actioner Tornado: The Last Blood (1983), directed by Antonio Margheriti and starring Giancarlo Prete and Antonio Marsina.
+He also appeared in some Italian productions made in the Philippines, such as the Vietnam War action film Tornado: The Last Blood (1983), directed by Antonio Margheriti and starring Giancarlo Prete and Antonio Marsina.
 Other Italian films he acted in were The Last Hunter, (1980), also directed by Margheriti, and Ferdinando Baldi films Warbus (1985), Ten Zan: The Ultimate Mission (1988), and Just A Damn Soldier (1988).

 When the Filipino film industry dwindled at the turn of the 90's, so did the careers of many expatriate actors working in the Philippines.
 Kristoff, like Monty, Gaines and others, faded to obscurity as the 90's progressed.
 Although he wasn't a great actor, Romano Kristoff can definitely be called one of the more talented Silver Star stars and did possess a fair amount of physical charisma.
 Outside the Philippines, he could possibly have had a more successful career in action and martial arts films.

 He seems to be now mostly retired from film, having made only the occasional appearance over the past fifteen years.
 Kristoff's most recent notable role was a small part in the Italian-Filipino Brigitte Nielsen actioner Doomsdayer (2000), directed by Michael J. Sarna and also starring former TV Tarzan actor Joe Lara and Udo Kier.
 According to an interview of Nick Nicholson on the French B-movie site Nanarland, Kristoff is currently managing a restaurant in the Philippines.

+In addition to his movie work, Kristoff has written several books.